Industrial Center Building

 EXHIBITIONS

-Winter Open Studios Industrial Center Building -- annually 1999 to present
+Winter Open Studios Industrial Center Building -- annually 1999 to 2010

 To Never Forget: Faces of the Fallen -- Touring show: College of Marin, Syracuse University, The Claremont Colleges, Sonoma Museum of Art 2004-2006.
 Painted four portraits.